FarronF/limerick-council-meetings/meetings/2021/05/24-Virtual Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd March 2021.md

 It was agreed to refer the Motion to the Climate Action, Biodiversity and Environment

-Strategic Policy Committee for consideration.---
+Strategic Policy Committee for consideration.
+---
 15

 12.